Amoeba AI

 Designing an AI Product

 Designing for AI required more than just a chat box.
 Research showed a blank prompt intimidated users, so my focus became designing the entire conversation.
 By using guided starters, query examples, and helpful empty states, I onboarded users to the AI's capabilities.
-The key learning: a successful AI interface must actively guide the user and manage expectations from the very first interaction.
+A successful AI interface must actively guide the user and manage expectations from the very first interaction.

 Designing a B2B SaaS Product

 The core challenge was designing a data-heavy product for a non-technical GTM audience who needed answers, not raw data.
 My design approach prioritized actionable insights over complexity, using goal-oriented dashboards and clear AI responses.
-This solidified a key principle: effective B2B design must translate complex system data into clear, strategic actions for the user.
+Effective B2B design must translate complex system data into clear, strategic actions for the user.

 Product Discovery & Testing with Engineers